Sophic Logo gordian knotMelanoma Clinical Trials Intelligence

 • Age ≥18 years

-• Histologically confirmed Stage IIIB-D or Stage IV recurrent metastatic melanoma that is resectable or borderline resectable
+• Stage IIIB-D or Stage IV resectable or borderline resectable metastatic melanoma

-• Recurrent disease confirmed by biopsy while receiving or within 3 months of completion of adjuvant anti-PD1 therapy
+• Recurrent disease confirmed by biopsy while receiving or within 3 months of completing adjuvant anti-PD1 therapy

 • ECOG Performance Status ≤1